& Bonnie L. Grant

 Place the planters in full sun, although the plant will survive if your only planting spot has a bit of shade in the afternoons.
 Use fresh potting soil mixed with compost for good drainage and nutrients.

 Herbs are very hardy in general and mint is one of the most enduring plants.
 Its only disease problem is rust, which is easily avoided by preventing overhead watering.
 Other than that, keep the soil watered on a regular basis, especially during the hottest summer months.

 Mulch with wood chips or organic compost and deadhead the plant to increase foliage growth.

 Propagating Grapefruit Mint Herbs

 Mint can be propagated from root division or stem cuttings.
 Take cuttings in early spring.
-Remove a 3-inch section of stem with several new bud nodes.
+Remove a 3 inch (7.5 cm.) section of stem with several new bud nodes.
 Pull off the bottom leaves and stick the stem in a glass of water.
-Soon, the nodes will begin to root.
-When you have healthy roots, you can plant it just as you would any other herb.
+Soon the nodes will begin to root.
+When you have healthy roots you can plant it just as you would any other herb.

 Division is best done at the same time.
 Simply dig up the plant and cut it into sections with vigorous root growth and some stems.

 This unusually-flavored mint adds a tangy flavor to many different foods.
 Snip off the top leaves, beginning with the first leaves in the season.
 Harvest your grapefruit mint plant throughout the growing season and it will continue to produce tasty leaves.